mlhartme/stool/site/documentation.md

 If you work locally on your own machine, you'll normally prefer to directly invoke your build command.
 However, you have to use `stool build` because shared machine have a separate local Maven repository for every stage.

-Note: This is a stage command, invoke `stool help stage-options` to see available [stage options](#stool-stage-options)
+Note: This is a stage command, invoke `stool help stage-options` to see available stage options.

 ### stool-remove -- Remove a stage